GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

-## Drugs in pipeline tested for 2019-nCoV
+## Drugs in pipeline for 2019-nCoV

 The table below shows the identified drugs in no particular order.
 Only ones with preclinical and clinical records for 2019-nCoV were collected from different sources.
 Those suggested by expert systems or predictive models and traditional Chinese herbs were excluded.